 The plan is backed by Coalition to Preserve LA Executive Director Jill Stewart, AIDS Healthcare Foundation President Michael Weinstein, Holman Church UMC Senior Pastor Kelvin Sauls (a board director of AHF and a city commissioner on the Los Angeles Homeless Services Authority), Poverty Matters Executive Director Susie Shannon, Catholic Workers Associate Director Kaleb Havens, and many other civic leaders.

 Parker Center has stood empty five long years.
 The Los Angeles City Council says it would be “too expensive,” to save it, but a city consultant exaggerated the cost of earthquake and asbestos retrofits.
-Renovating it to house 732 homeless people would cost significantly less than the city is spending to build new homeless housing — at a staggering $450,000 per homeless unit.
+Renovating it to house 732 homeless people would cost significantly less than the city is spending to build new homeless housing and have a Expert Attic Air Sealing — at a staggering $450,000 per homeless unit.

-Amidst L.A.’s worst humanitarian crisis since the Great Depression, city leaders intend to demolish Parker Center to erect a $490 million luxury office skyscraper — for city workers.
+Amidst L.A.’s worst humanitarian crisis since the Great Depression, city leaders intend to visit and demolish Parker Center to erect a $490 million luxury office skyscraper — for city workers.

 Jill Stewart, of Coalition to Preserve LA, said “This is our Katrina, with homeless crowding under tarps from Home Depot and nowhere safe to go.
 City Hall must stop clinging to plans it laid for a luxury skyscraper, at a time when L.A. politicians were pronouncing an ‘end to homelessness’ within their grasp.
 A decade later, we must rethink things and focus on the mission at hand.”